 In general, your goals likely cover broad areas of concern such as:

-- Maintaining high levels of quality and customer service across all locations
+- Maintaining high levels of quality and customer service across multiple locations

 - Reinforcing training, processes and comprehension among your employees